terrapower/armi/doc/user/inputs.rst

 Inputs
 ******

 ARMI input files define the initial state of the reactor model and tell ARMI what kind of analysis should be performed on it.

 .. note:: We have a :ref:`walkthrough-inputs` tutorial for a quick overview of the inputs.

 There are several input files:

 Settings file
     Contains simulation parameters (like full power, cycle length, and which physics modules to activate) and all kind of modeling approximation settings (e.g. convergence criteria)

 Blueprints file
     Contains dimensions and composition of the components/blocks/assemblies in your reactor systems, from fuel pins to heat exchangers

 Fuel management file
     Describes how fuel moves around during a simulation

 Depending on the type of analysis, developers may create other input files for things like: control logic, ex-core models for transients and shielding, etc.

 YAML Files
 ==========
 ARMI's input files all use the `YAML <https://en.wikipedia.org/wiki/YAML>`_ format.
-This is a well- known file format, chosen because it is human-readable and easy to hand-write.
+This is a well-known file format, chosen because it is human-readable and easy to hand-write.
 That being said, there are two details about the YAML format that are important to know:

 Ordering
     YAML is not order specific; however, one of the techniques used to limit the size of the input includes using YAML anchors to resuse block and component definitions.
-YAML anchors (e.g.
-    ``&block_name``) must be defined before their corresponding alias (e.g. ``*block_name``) used.
+YAML anchors (e.g. ``&block_name``) must be defined before their corresponding alias (e.g. ``*block_name``) used.

 Duplicate Keys
     YAML allows for duplicate keys.
 However, in ARMI, duplicates might be erroneous.
 Unfortunately, because the international YAML specification allows for duplicates, none of the YAML-parsing libraries see it as an error.
 You will have to hand-verify your inputs are correct.

 The Settings Input File
 =======================
 The **settings** input file defines a series of key/value pairs the define various information about the system you are modeling as well as which modules to run and various modeling/approximation settings.
 For example, it includes:

 * The case title
 * The reactor power